nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 # Enabling RTSP

+This automatically disables WebRTC streaming.

-This is already a part of the scripts below, generally you need to set `rtsp_server_mode=2` via scripts, see below
+This is already a part of the scripts below and is enabled by default, generally you need to set `rtsp_server_mode=2` via scripts, see below.

 # RTSP streaming